Adaxelx/strona-salonu/README.md

 # Strona-salonu

-My first page for client.
+My first page fully designed and created by me for client.
 It's hair salon website made for friend of mine.
 It's in use since 2019.

 # Motivation